simonebancora/Lizzy/README.md

 </div>

 ---
 This project is still under development.
-Version 1.0 is on track for release in early 2026.
+Version 1.0 is on track for release in May 2026.
 Stay tuned!
 ---

 Lizzy uses the FE/CV method to simulate a macro-scale infusion problem in porous media.
 The solver is mainly designed to simulate composite resin infusion processes, but can be generalised to any porous media.